Dishoungh/gentoo-config/Gentoo/gentoo-config.md

 3. Steam (need to play games of course; as far as I remember, I had to install proton, wine, vulkan, vulkan-headers, and other things related to that)
 4. To be able to use QEMU/KVM + Virt-Manager to use virtual machines

 I'll try to build Gentoo to meet these requirements.
 My intended init system will be OpenRC since that is what I used for my vm last time and I will try to switch to pipewire (something I should have done a long time ago; I'm sick of PulseAudio).
+There are other stuff I would want to do with my Gentoo build, but that will be later.
+This are my goals for right now.
 Most of the steps I use come from #2 in Resources.

 # Part I: Booting into the USB Boot Media